weiju/ratr0-engine/README.md

 ## The World subsystem

-### Entity Component System

-The world model is implemented using an entity component system.

 ### Scenes and Nodes

 The world subsystem is based around scene trees.
 At each moment, there is a current